AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/adobe-commerce-crons-are-disabled-without-any-intervention.md

 ---
 title: Adobe Commerce crons disabled without intervention
-description: Use this article to fix the issue where crons are disabled without intervention.
+description: Use this article to fix the issue where [!DNL crons] are disabled without intervention.
 ---

 # Adobe Commerce crons disabled without intervention